wmccarley/pulsar_pip/Watcher_PIP.md

 ### Test Plan

-_Describe in few sentences how the BP will be tested.
+_Describe in few sentences how the PIP will be tested.
 We are mostly interested in system tests (since unit-tests are specific to implementation details).
 How will we know that the implementation works as expected?
 How will we know nothing broke?_

+This PIP consists entirely of new functionality in the form of a the proposed Watcher API.

 ### Rejected Alternatives